Blake-Madden/Wisteria-Dataviz/ReportBuildingJSON.md

 - @c "background": the background color.
 This can be a either a color name or hex-encoded value.
 - @c "color": the font color.
 This can be a either a color name or hex-encoded value.
 - @c "bold": @c true to make the text bold.
+- @c "header": attributes to apply to the first row of the label.\nThe following sub-properties are available:
+  - @c "bold": @c true to make the header bold.

 ## Table {#table-properties}
 Properties for @c "table" nodes: